captainzero93/ESP32-LaserCounter/README.md

 2. **Commercial Use**: Any commercial use, including but not limited to selling the code, using it in commercial products or services, or any revenue-generating activities, requires a separate commercial license.
 You must contact the project owner to discuss terms before deployment.

-Please see the [ [LICENSE](LICENSE)](https://github.com/captainzero93/ESP32-LaserCounter/blob/master/LICENSE) file for full details on both licenses.
+Please see the [LICENSE](https://github.com/captainzero93/ESP32-LaserCounter/blob/master/LICENSE) file for full details on both licenses.

-For commercial licensing inquiries, please contact: joe.faulkner.0@gmail.com

 By using this project, you agree to abide by the terms of the appropriate license based on your intended use.